Overview

 Getting a diagnosis for a mental health concern can be a helpful step toward understanding and managing one's mental well-being.
 It typically involves a thorough evaluation by a healthcare professional.
 The process may begin with a visit to a primary care physician, psychologist, psychiatrist, or other healthcare provider.

 During this visit, the mental health provider may conduct a comprehensive assessment that includes a detailed discussion of the individual's symptoms, medical history, family history of mental health conditions, and any current stressors or life changes.
-This process may be complemented by physical examinations to check for health problems, laboratory tests, and/or psychological assessments to rule out other health conditions contributing to the symptoms and help pinpoint a specific diagnosis.
+This process may be complemented by physical examinations to check for health problems, laboratory tests, and/or psychological assessments to rule out other health concerns contributing to the symptoms and help pinpoint a specific diagnosis.

 It’s often helpful to approach a diagnosis as a tool for better understanding and managing one’s mental health rather than as a label that defines one’s identity.
 People with mental health conditions might use a diagnosis as a way to find support and understand their mental disorders or symptoms.